ntorba/writing/_pages/.ipynb_checkpoints/about-checkpoint.md

 permalink: /about/
 ---

-## About Us
+## About Me
-Just out here tryna write cuz it seems like it's a good thing to get good at.
+Trying to get better at writing because it seems like a good thing to get good at.